(Photo by Paramount/Courtesy Everett Collection)

 Here, you will find the near-decent (Rampage, Resident Evil), the should’ve-been-goods (Assassin’s Creed, Warcraft), the ridiculous-but-we-love-thems (Mortal Kombat, Silent Hill), and the ones made by Uwe Boll, who deserves his own category (Alone in the Dark, House of the Dead).
 We’re using a 20-review minimum cutoff for inclusion from theatrical releases only, because it’s not just enough to make a questionable movie, critics need to witness the aftermath, too.

 Then in 2020, when it didn’t seem it had a chili dog’s chance in hell, Sonic the Hedgehog to general critics enthusiasm, marking three Fresh video game movies in two years.
 And then, in 2021, Werewolves Within went Certified Fresh, establishing it as by-far the best-reviewed video game movie!
-See all the high scores (and lots and lots of the lows) with our guide to 46 video game movies, ranked worst to best!
+The latest, Uncharted, dives back to familiar territory for this genre.
+See all the high scores (and lots and lots of the lows) with our guide to 48 video game movies, ranked worst to best! —Alex Vo

 Ratchet & Clank: Recently re-imagined for your PlayStation 4, now appearing on the big screen for the first time.
 The movie invites viewers back to see the origin team-up of the duo (one a robot, the other a bobcat-ish thing, probably a descendant of prolific serial killer Bubsy), which inspires this week’s 24 Frames gallery: a history of video games-based movies by Tomatometer!